Govt-Model-Engineering-College/Code-Innovation-Series-ModelEngineeringCollege/Brain Nerds/Brain Nerds.md

 A personal medical assistant application is a necessity of the hour.
 The uprising of a pandemic forced people to stay in their homes and seeking healthcare from professionals became a difficult and risky process.
 Doctors also faced difficulties in providing their services to people.
 Even in a ‘world without the pandemic’, online consultation and other medical services make human life easier.

 In this application, we are providing multiple features in a user-friendly manner.
-There are provisions suitable for people of every age group and are designed to use authorized databases only.
+There are provisions suitable for people of every age group and are designed to collect data from credible sources only.

 **Introduction**